-The Minister for Agriculture, Fisheries and Forestry has ultimate responsibility for the program.
+The Australian Government Minister for Agriculture, Fisheries and Forestry has ultimate responsibility for the program.
 The Minister has responsibility for approving these guidelines and appointing the independent advisory committee.
 The Minister has decision-making powers and will announce all grants.

 The Minister is assisted by the independent advisory committee and the program secretariat.
-The committee will consist of industry experts with a range of expertise in the forest industries.
+The committee will consist of experts with a range of expertise in the forest and wood products industry.

-The program will be administered by a secretariat from the Forestry Branch of the Climate Change Division of the Department of Agriculture, Fisheries and Forestry.
+The program will be administered by a secretariat from the Forestry Branch of the Climate Change Division of the Australian Government Department of Agriculture, Fisheries and Forestry.